-Pitt has created Guidelines for Inclusion Relating to Gender Transition to help foster an understanding of transgender issues in the workplace and guidance on how to provide a welcoming and supportive environment for individuals transitioning at the University.
+Pitt has created Guidelines for Inclusion Relating to Gender Transition to provide guidance on how to provide a welcoming and supportive environment for individuals transitioning at the University.
 Please take a moment to review the Gender Transition Guidelines.

 If you are an individual looking for assistance regarding a gender transition, the Office of Diversity and Inclusion is available to assist you.
 ODI can provide information regarding preferred name initiatives, campus facilities and more.
 Staff are also available to assist individuals with creating a transition notification plan.
 Please contact Carrie Benson (firstname.lastname@example.org) for more information.